apichamp-solutions/apichamp-samples/image-upload-api-mariadb-rest/README.md

 ## Endpoints

-1. `POST /image`: Upload an image as a multipart file to the server.s
+1. `POST /image`: Upload an image as a multipart file to the server.

 ## Data Source